D3lyth/milestone_project2/TESTING.md

 ![screenshot](documentation/js-jest-issues01.png)

-  -  To fix this I used StackOverflow to search similar issues that others have come across and found that the issue was due to the fact that the that the element that I was trying to append to dynamically using js (the tiles) does not exist in the DOM when the code is executed.
+  -  To fix this I used StackOverflow to search similar issues that others have had.
+I found that the issue was due to the fact that the element that I was trying to append to dynamically using js, (the tiles), does not exist in the DOM when the code is executed.
 Therefore The js code needed to be wrapped in:
   ```document.addEventListener('DOMContentLoaded', function() {}); ```
   to ensure that the code exists in the DOM and executed when the DOM is fully loaded.